pawan2806/BingeIt---Social-Media-App/README.md

 Complete Social Media App for iOS & Android with Firebase storage and Firebase Cloud Messaging for realtime Push Notifications.

+Features : Most of the features on instagram are cloned.

 ## Getting Started

 This project is a starting point for a Flutter application.